univention/guardian/docs/guardian-manual/management-and-authorization-api.rst

 The API requires authentication.
 Click the :guilabel:`Authorize` button at the top of the page.
 The default client does not require a ``client_secret``.
-When logging in, please use the credentials of either a :term:`guardian admin` or a :term:`guardian app admin`.
+When logging in, please use the credentials of either a :term:`guardian administrator` or a :term:`guardian app administrator`.

 .. note::